 Fig. 1 Quantitation of Plekhm mRNA levels and basic autophagy in PLK2-KO mice.
-A. mRNA levels of plk2, plk1 and plk3 were examined by RT real-time quantitative PCR (qPCR) in hearts from 3-months-old female and male mice with Plekhm2 global knock-out (PLK2-KO, n=8) and normal siblings (WT, n=5-6).
-The results are presented as fold of plk2 expression in WT mice.
-GAPDH (gpdh) served as internal control.
-B. Example of WB assay for LC3I, LC3II, P62 and GAPDH protein levels in 3-month-old femeale mice subjected to 3 h of 80 mg/kg CQ.
-C. Quantitative analysis of LC3II/LC3I ratio and P62/GAPDH.
-Autophagy flux was calculated as the delta between CQ injected mice to untreated mice in each group (inset). *p<0.05, **p<0.01, ***p<0.001, Kruskal-Wallis with Dunn's multiple comparison post-test and Mann-Whitney nonparametric test.
+A. Levels of plk2, plk1, and plk3 mRNA were examined by RT real-time quantitative PCR (qPCR) in hearts from 3-month-old female and male mice with global Plekhm2 knockout (PLK2-KO, n=8) and their normal siblings (WT, n=5–6).
+The results are presented as the fold of plk2 expression in WT mice.
+GAPDH (gpdh) served as an internal control.
+B. Representative example of WB results for LC3I, LC3II, p62, and GAPDH protein levels in 3-month-old female mice subjected to 3 h of 80 mg/kg CQ.
+C. Quantitative analysis of the LC3II/LC3I ratio and p62/GAPDH.
+Autophagy flux was calculated as the delta between CQ-injected mice and untreated mice in each group (inset). *p<0.05, **p<0.01, and ***p<0.001 by Kruskal–Wallis test with Dunn’s multiple comparison post-test and the Mann–Whitney nonparametric test.

-Fig. 2 Impaired autophagy signaling in aged-PLK2-KO female mice and changes in phosphorylated AKT473.
-A. Example of WB assay for LC3I, LC3II, P62 and GAPDH from heart lysates.
-B. Quantitation of proteins expression levels in aged mice (12-month-old) in comparison to 3-month-old mice: LC3II/LC3I ratio (left), normalized expression of LC3II (middle) and P62 (right) to GAPDH.
-The results are display as fold of WT 3-month-old mice.
-C. Example of WB assay for phosphorylated AKT473 (pAKT473), total AKT (tAKT) and GAPDH (left) and quantification of pAKT473/GAPDH (right).
+Fig. 2 Impaired autophagy signaling in aged PLK2-KO female mice and changes in phosphorylated AKT473.
+A. Representative example of WB results for LC3I, LC3II, p62, and GAPDH from heart lysates.
+B. Quantitation of protein expression levels in aged mice (12 months old) in comparison to 3-month-old mice: LC3II/LC3I ratio (left) and normalized expression of LC3II (middle) and p62 (right) to GAPDH.
+The results are displayed as the fold of 3-month-old WT mice.
+C. Representative example of WB results for phosphorylated AKT473 (pAKT473), total AKT (tAKT), and GAPDH (left) and quantification of pAKT473/GAPDH (right).
 Normalized results of aged mice to related 3-month-old mice accentuate the lower activity of pAKT473 in PLK2-KO mice with aging (inset).
-The results are display as mean±SE (n=5-8 mice in each group).
-Statistics were calculated as described in methods *p<0.05, **p<0.01, ***p<0.001.
+The results are displayed as mean±SEM (n=5–8 mice in each group).
+Statistical analyses were conducted as described in the Methods. *p<0.05, **p<0.01, and ***p<0.001.

-Fig. 3 Excessive autophagy signaling following 24h of starvation in PLK2-KO female mice.
-A. Gravimetric analysis for Heart weight (HW), Body weight (BW) and the ratio HW/BW weight (n=6-12 mice in each group) in female mice subjected to 24h of starvation.
-B. Example of WB assay after 24h of starvation for LC3I, LC3II, P62 and GAPDH with quantification analysis (C).
-Autophagosome accumulation was calculated as fold of starvation to untreated (feed) mice in each group (inset).
-D. Mice were subjected to 24h of starvation followed by 3 h of CQ (80 mg/kg).
-Example of WB assay (left panel) with quantification analysis (right panel).
-Autophagy flux was calculated as the delta between starvation+CQ to CQ in each group (∆± starvation, inset).
-E. Example of WB assay for phosphorylated-AKT473 (pAKT), total AKT (tAKT) and GAPDH and quantification analysis of p-AKT473 relative to GAPDH (n=5-7 mice in each group) .
-Statistics was calculated with GraphPad Prism 6 as described in methods *p<0.05, **p<0.01.
+Fig. 3 Excessive autophagy signaling following 24 h of starvation in PLK2-KO female mice.
+A. Gravimetric analysis of heart weight (HW), body weight (BW), and the HW/BW ratio (n=6–12 mice in each group) in female mice subjected to 24 h of starvation.
+B. Representative example of WB results after 24 h of starvation for LC3I, LC3II, p62, and GAPDH with quantification (C).
+Autophagosome accumulation was calculated as the fold of starvation to untreated (fed) mice in each group (inset).
+D. Mice were subjected to 24 h of starvation followed by 3 h of CQ (80 mg/kg).
+Representative example of WB results (left panel) with quantification (right panel).
+Autophagy flux was calculated as the delta between starvation+CQ and CQ in each group (∆± starvation, inset).
+E. Representative example of WB results for phosphorylated AKT473 (pAKT), total AKT (tAKT), and GAPDH and quantification of pAKT473 relative to GAPDH (n=5–7 mice in each group) .
+Statistical analyses were conducted with GraphPad Prism 6 as described in the Methods. *p<0.05 and **p<0.01.